slochower/smirnoff-host-guest-manuscript/manuscript.md

 ![](images/GAFF-v2.1-vs-Experiment-dG.png){width=3.5in}
 ![](images/GAFF-v2.1-vs-Experiment-dH.png){width=3.5in}

-Comparison of calculated absolute binding free energies ($\Delta$G) and binding enthalpies ($\Delta$H) with experiment with SMIRNOFF99Frosst parameters (top), GAFF v1.7 parameters (middle), or GAFF v2.1 parameters (bottom) applied to both host and guest.
+Comparison of calculated absolute binding free energies (ΔG) and binding enthalpies (ΔH) with experiment with SMIRNOFF99Frosst parameters (top), GAFF v1.7 parameters (middle), or GAFF v2.1 parameters (bottom) applied to both host and guest.
 The orange, blue, and purple coloring distinguish the functional group of the guest as an ammonium, alcohol, or carboxylate, respectively.
 </div>

-Likewise, GAFF v1.7 has very similar properties with an RMSE for $\Delta$G of 0.88 kcal/mol and RMSE for $\Delta$H of 2.54 kcal/mol.
+Likewise, GAFF v1.7 has very similar properties with an RMSE for ΔG of 0.88 kcal/mol and RMSE for ΔH of 2.54 kcal/mol.
 Both SMIRNOFF99Frosst and GAFF v1.7 systematically underestimate the binding free energy for cyclic alcohols except for beta-cyclodextrin with cyclopentanol (b-cpe).

 Overall, GAFF v2.1 has a larger RMSE than either SMIRNOFF99Frosst or GAFF v1.7 on binding free energies, but strikingly strong correlations with the experimental values across all three functional group classes.